-With nine shops ranging in size from 187 to 1,500 square feet, the bright alleyway, lit with skylights, is the perfect bridge to connect the city’s newest shopping neighborhood, the West End, to the Pearl District, with its many boutiques and galleries.
-Danner, the iconic Oregon boot brand, has opened its first ever stand-alone retail shop in the alley, alongside high-end outfitter Will Leather Goods, another established Oregon company.
-The pair show off Portland style in a whole new light alongside Steven Alan — with its classic, all-American, casual apparel — the gritty denim looks available at Self Edge.
+With shops ranging in size from 187 to 1,500 square feet, the bright alleyway, lit with skylights, is the perfect bridge to connect the city’s newest shopping neighborhood (the West End) to the Pearl District, with its many boutiques and galleries.
+Danner, the iconic Oregon boot brand, has opened its first ever stand-alone retail shop in the alley showing off Portland style in a whole new light alongside the gritty denim looks available at Self Edge.
 Local clothier Bridge & Burn crafts apparel that’s meant to be both stylish and functional, with utilitarian details woven into their designs.
 California-based retailer All Good joined the ranks in mid-2017, offering Pacific Northwest-compatible outdoor wear that will keep you dry when it rains, cool when its hot, and warm when its cold—which is just another spring day in Portland.

 Great food always draws a crowd in Portland, which is why some of the city’s most innovative tastemakers are setting their tables in Union Way.
 Boxer Ramen (from the founders of Little Big Burger and Blue Star Donuts) serves up piping bowls of noodles and broth with a background of whimsical art.
 Finally, experience an authentic taste of Hawaii at Wailua Shave Ice, the Kauai-based shave-ice shack churning out mountainous bowls of snow topped with tropical flavors like pineapple juice, coconut foam and guava puree.